kiankyars/Ultra-Scale-Playbook-Series/README.md

 ---

-##Target Audience
+## Target Audience
-	•	Intermediate ML/LLM developers
+- Intermediate ML/LLM developers
-	•	Comfortable with PyTorch and basic Transformer training
+- Comfortable with PyTorch and basic Transformer training
-	•	New to GPU cluster-level distributed training
+- New to GPU cluster-level distributed training

 ---